ckeditor/ckeditor4/tests/core/selection/manual/focusnestededitable.md

 ## Expected

-Upper square changes color to blue (1st step) and red (2nd step) which means that elements path has been changed.
+Upper square changes color to blue (1st step) and red (2nd step) which means that elements path changed.

 ## Unexpected